The resolution is key: the “when-then” principle

-Professor Julia Schüler, Assistant Professor of Sport and Health at the Institute of Sport Science in Bern, explains how you can apply the “if-then” principle to stick to your resolutions.
+Professor Julia Schüler, Assistant Professor of Sport and Health at the Institute of Sport Science in Bern, explains how you can apply the “when-then” principle to stick to your resolutions.

 Professor Schüler, why do so many people abandon their New Year’s resolutions after only a few weeks?

 For example, the resolution “In future I want to exercise as regularly as possible” won’t work.
-But you could formulate the same resolution in “if-then” terms.
-It would be something like: “If it’s Wednesday evening, then I’ll go jogging with my neighbour.”
+But you could formulate the same resolution in “when-then” terms.
+It would be something like: “When it’s Wednesday evening, then I’ll go jogging with my neighbour.”

-This increases the chance that it’ll become a force of habit.
+This increases the chance that it will become a force of habit.
 Scientists call this physiological correlates in the brain.
-As soon as the “if” signal applies, you act automatically.
-This means it takes less effort to put your resolution into action, because you don’t have to think about whether you should or shouldn’t do it.The “if” automatically triggers action.
+As soon as the “when” signal applies, you act automatically.
+This means it takes less effort to put your resolution into action, because you don’t have to think about whether you should or shouldn’t do it.The “when” automatically triggers action.